Independent · Non-Partisan · For Every Australian

 Diversity & Inclusion

-Cultural diversity is considered a national strength.
-English serves as the shared national language, while cultural backgrounds are respected and valued.
+Cultural diversity is often described as a national strength.
+English serves as the widely shared national language, while cultural backgrounds are respected and valued.

 Compassion & Fair Go